Strand PHIL.II Philanthropy and Civil Society

 - Envelopes and stamps

-Anticipatory Set: Explain to the class that, as citizens, each of us has a responsibility to act in order to improve the common good.
-Ask students to define "common good" (the wealth shared by the whole group of people) and give examples of how students can voluntarily contribute to it.
-Tell the class that they will get an opportunity to preserve local history in our community, which is a way of contributing to the common good.
+Anticipatory Set: Explain that, as citizens, each of us has a responsibility to act in order to improve the common good.
+Together define "common good" (the wealth shared by the whole group of people) and give examples of how we can voluntarily contribute to it.
+Tell youth that they will get an opportunity to preserve local history in their community, which is a way of contributing to the common good.

-Introduce students to The Wellspring—an intergenerational historical writing project in which students compile a book consisting of profiles of local citizens, historical accounts, stories, and local legends.
+Introduce youth to the intergenerational historical writing project.
+Youth will compile a book consisting of profiles of local citizens, historical accounts, stories, and local legends.

-Ask students: How will we be helping our community by writing The Wellspring?
+Ask: How will we be helping our community by curating a collection of local stories?
 Define "philanthropy" (individuals and organizations providing their time, talent, and/or treasures intended for the common good).
 Also describe the idea of "community capital" (the banked mutual good will and understanding of the people of a community that can be called upon at times of conflict or crisis).
-Ask the students to brainstorm ways that community capital has been enhanced in the school and community.
-Discuss how The Wellspring project will enhance "community capital."
+Brainstorm ways that community capital has been enhanced in the school and community.
+Discuss how the historical writing project will enhance "community capital."

-Explain: During the next six weeks, each of you will be asked to contribute to The Wellspring through a written project that you will design.
+Explain: During the next six weeks, each of you will be asked to contribute to our story collection through a written project that you will design.
 You should begin thinking about older citizens that you know and stories you have heard that could be a source for your writing project.
 Today, we will reach out to the community to make people aware of what we are doing and solicit their help in gathering information and resources for our collective book.

-Ask students to help develop a list of community groups that they could contact through a written letter or a posted flyer.
-As students brainstorm, copy their responses on the chalkboard.
+Brainstorm together a list of community groups that they could contact through a written letter or a posted flyer.

-Discuss what information should be included in the letter or on our flyer.
-Put the responses on the chalkboard.
+Discuss what information should be included in the letter or on their flyer.
 The list should include:

 - name and description of project